rk3026/Youtube_Analyzer/README.md

 # YouTube Analyzer

 A data analytics platform for large-scale YouTube video network datasets.
-The project leverages **NoSQL (MongoDB)**, **Hadoop MapReduce**, and **Apache Spark (GraphX/GraphFrames)** to store, process, and analyze YouTube data, uncovering insights into trends, influence, and user interaction patterns.
+The project leverages **NoSQL (MongoDB)** and **Apache Spark (GraphX/GraphFrames)** to store, process, and analyze YouTube data, uncovering insights into trends, influence, and user interaction patterns.

 ---